RichardAlmeyda/VulnDump/README.md

 ## 🚀 Live Demo

 See it in action:
-!for any suspicious actions on the page u will be baned!
+## ⚠️ For any suspicious actions on the page, you will be banned!

 **[https://vulndump.pythonanywhere.com/](https://vulndump.pythonanywhere.com/)**